Gardenia trees and shrubs are members of the Rubiaceae or madder family. The plant hails from China, the Pacific Islands, and Africa.

 Related: Why Do Gardenia Leaves Turn Brown?

-To propagate gardenias, you can take softwood cuttings during the summertime.
+To propagate gardenias, take softwood cuttings during the summertime.
 Root them in moist, loose substrate kept in a warm, humid setting until good roots have developed.